pedrorgirardi/Pep/README.md

     // If you would like to add a custom suffix to the namespace of the view in the status bar.
     "view_status_show_namespace_suffix": "",

-    // True if you would like to see the number of highlighted regions in the status bar.
+    // True if you want to see the number of highlighted regions in the status bar.
     "view_status_show_highlighted": false,

     // If you would like to add a custom prefix to the number of highlighted regions in the status bar.